The Lingual Cycle and Seasons of Selfhood

 Heritage Language Loss as Policy

-Despite being told that I spoke Yorùbá as a small child, my earliest memories of language use and learning do not include it.
-By the time I reached school age, Yorùbá had become a phantom in my home, hovering in the background, incorporeal.
+Despite being told that I spoke Yorùbá as a small child, my earliest memories of language learning do not include it.
+By the time I reached school age, it had become a phantom in my home, hovering in the background, incorporeal.
 It was noticeable only because of its absence from my speech.
-My mother, from whom Yorùbá and English flowed naturally, had adopted a laissez-faire Family Language Policy (FLP).
+My mum, from whom Yorùbá and English flowed naturally, enforced a strict language policy around ‘proper English’, but a laissez-faire one concerning Yorùbá.
 With English positioned as the language of education and progress, and Yorùbá as the language of chores and chastisement, I grew up with receptive fluency but productive silence, the linguistic half-life of “heritage grammar” (Polinsky & Kagan, 2007).

-A family’s language policy can be an ideological battleground where parents negotiate a sense of belonging with social aspirations for their children.
+A family’s language policy can be an ideological battleground where parents negotiate maintaining a sense of belonging with social aspirations.
 In our home, the negotiation was quiet but decisive: English dominated because it promised protection from the racialized scrutiny of British society.
-When I once asked my mother why she had never insisted on Yorùbá, she said that our schoolteachers had cautioned her against speaking to my siblings and me in anything but English.
-She, a product of British colonial rule herself, had no other source of knowledge to challenge that Anglo-centricity.
-My mum’s acquiescence reflected an architecture of fear: fear of her children being marked, misread, or dismissed.
+When, as an adult, I asked my mum why she had never insisted on Yorùbá, she said that our schoolteachers had cautioned her against speaking to my siblings and me in anything but English.
+She, a product of British colonial rule herself, had no other source of knowledge to challenge that Anglo-centric falsehood.
+So my mum’s acquiescence reflected an architecture of fear; fear of her children being marked, misread, or dismissed.

-Flores and Rosa’s (2015) concept of raciolinguistic ideologies sheds light on how, as Black children in Britain, we were not only evaluated on linguistic grounds; our very bodies were read as linguistically deficient.
-Compliments I received of being “well spoken” carried the unspoken assumption of raciolinguistic exceptionalism (Pennycook, 2021, p.8), indicative of reverse language stereotyping (Kang & Rubin, 2009) where attributions of my Blackness trigger distorted evaluations of how I should speak.
+Flores and Rosa’s (2015) concept of raciolinguistic ideologies sheds light on how, as Black children in Britain, we were (at least in the 80s, 90s, and early 00s) not only evaluated on linguistic grounds; our very bodies were read as linguistically deficient.
+Compliments I received of being “well spoken” carried the assumption of raciolinguistic exceptionalism (Pennycook, 2021), indicative of reverse language stereotyping (Kang & Rubin, 2009), where attributions of my Blackness trigger distorted evaluations of how I should speak.
 In addition to these prejudices, to speak Yorùbá or an accented English publicly would have raised eyebrows, questions, and the subtle violence of being rendered foreign in a country that already struggled to see us as fully belonging.
-This silencing of Yorùbá was not an individual choice; it was a legacy of linguistic imperialism (Phillipson, 1992) that forced language shift among Yorùbá and other African diasporas.
+This silencing of Yorùbá was not an individual choice; it was a legacy of linguistic imperialism (Phillipson, 1992) that facilitated language shift among us and other African diasporas.
 My heritage language loss was not an accident; it was policy.

 Trading Tongues